qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Map Grids Dialog |nix|

-After you have added a grid, you can active the checkbox |checkbox| :guilabel:`Show grid` to overlay a grid onto the map element.
+After you have added a grid, you can active the checkbox |checkbox| :guilabel:`Show grid` to overlay a grid onto the map item.
 Expand this option to provides a lot of configuration options, see Figure_composer_map_4_.

 .. _Figure_composer_map_4: